mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 #### 38:40

-(Returning to the commentary:)
+So (returning to the commentary):

-So,

 > “Right now I throw it down into West Lake.”
 Myriad things return to one, but he doesn’t even need the one.

 Even the one, you don’t need.
-Because if you understand the one, then ... you should hold [onto] it?
+Because if you understand the one, then should you hold [onto] it?
 No. Because one is pretty vast.
-Even though you try to obey it, you try to follow it – you don’t know what it is.
+Even though you try to obey it, try to follow it – you don’t know what it is.

-Well, some religion says truth, or God, divinity, et cetera.
-“All sentient beings are made by god, divinity” – it’s fine.
-It’s fine.
+Well, some religions say *truth*, or *God*, *divinity*, et cetera.
+“All sentient beings are made by God, [or] divinity” – it’s fine, it’s fine.
 And then we never think, “Where does the one return to?”
 Because it’s untouchable.
 It’s untouchable because your intellectual sense never reaches it.
-So if you don’t understand, just believe it.
+So, “if you don’t understand, just believe it.”
 This is fine.
-But if you think so, well, even God, whatever you say, truth, or divinity, are completely going far from you.
-Because you can see them objectively.
+But if you think so – well, God, or whatever you say, truth, or divinity, are completely going far from you, because you can see them objectively.
 Always at a distance.
 It’s never alive in your life directly.
-That’s why next moment, anyway, where is *one*?
+That’s why next moment, anyway, where *is* [the] one?
 How is *one* alive?
 We have to think.

-Maybe naturally we can think of it.
-How?
+Well, maybe naturally we can think of it.
+“How?
 Where is it?
-How does it work?
-Well, if you just think, “Well, all sentient beings are made by divinity, and only one divinity” then we can appreciate it, yes, because we completely depend on this one.
+How does it work?”
+If you just think, “Well, all sentient beings are made by divinity, and only one divinity,” then we can appreciate it, yes, because we completely depend on this one.
 That is a particular way to project yourself into your object.
-That is the logical structure of human feeling, how to project yourself into your object.
+That is a logical structure of human feeling, how [it projects] itself into your object.
 Do you understand?

-I told you the other day, three ways.
+I told you the other day, [there are] three ways.
 One way is to completely depend on the self; self-confidence.
-When you feel good, well you’re proud of yourself.
+When you feel good, you’re proud of yourself.
 If you don’t feel good, you really hate others.
-Because self-confidence means you bring up yourself first.
-Because you’re so proud of yourself.
+Because self-confidence means you bring up yourself first, because you’re so proud of yourself.
 This is not only a particular person; everyone does this.

 *[Tape change.]*

-... that ... confidence within individual life.

-In other words, we are pretty weak.
-So we have a certain confidence within object.
-And then at that time, when you don’t feel, you feel guilty.
+... that [condition of] self-confidence within individual life.
+In other words, we are pretty weak, so we have a certain confidence within [an] object.
+And then at that time, when you don’t feel [good], you feel guilty.
 Then when you feel good, at that time your really appreciate that object, so-called divinity, that you can completely depend on.

-But this is the second way we can do it.
-In Zen, if you follow this way, well, the first one or second one, if you follow your life just like this, projecting your feeling into object, finding the peace or harmony, at that time in Zen you are called *tanpankan*.
+This is the second way we can do it.

+But in Zen, if you follow the first way or second way, if you follow your life just like this – projecting your feeling into [the] object, finding the peace or harmony – at that time in Zen you are called *tanpankan*.
 That means “a guy who carries a board on the shoulder.”
 That means you can see always the front (of the board), but you never see the back. *Tan* means carry, *pan* means a board, *kan* means a guy.
 A guy carrying a board on his shoulder.
 He’s always looking at the front, never seeing the back.

 I don’t think it is bad.
 Still you can live, in that way.
 But, it becomes a cause of human trouble.
 It’s pretty hard to live completely [in] peace and harmony.
 And also the functioning of your brain [is] getting simpler and simpler.
 That means, I don’t know, not so profound. *[He laughs.]* [Not] profound, very simple.
 In other words, your brain becomes very soft.
 Because it’s not necessary to think, to research, to deepen your life itself.
 But in Zen Buddhism or Buddhism generally, you cannot say, “Yes, sir, thank you.
 I appreciate it,” and then accept.
 It’s not all for human life.